dotnet/csharplang/proposals/extensions.md

 https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/conversions.md#108-method-group-conversions
 TODO A single method is selected corresponding to a method invocation, but with some tweaks related to normal form and optional parameters.

-### Pattern-based invocations and member access

-TODO(static) Need to scan through all pattern-based rules for known members to consider whether to include extension type members.
-  If extension methods were already included, then we should certainly include extension type methods.
-  Otherwise, we should consider it.
-  - `Deconstruct` in deconstruction and patterns
-  - `GetEnumerator`, `Current` and `MoveNext` in `foreach`
-  - CollectionBuilder in collection expressions
-  - `Add` in collection initializers
-  - `GetPinnableReference` in fixed statements
-  - `GetAwaiter` in `await` expressions
-  - `Dispose` in `using` statements

 ### Simple assignment